baskinomics/Civitas/README.md

 This project is a [modification](https://github.com/azavea/GeoTrellis-features-demo) of a joint effort of the University of Tennessee at Chattanooga and Azavea, with funding from the Lyndhurst Foundation.
 The goal here is to provide step-by-step documentation to install and deploy a Geotrellis-based application in a distributed environment.

+*Author's Note: The how is well documented, but not the why.
+I will update this guide to provide a more thorough review of the concepts employed in the following week*.

 ## Installation Guide

 To begin, install some prequisite packages, their dependicies, and some workflow tools.